Paradise Pointe Park

 Project Background

 The park is currently called Paradise Pointe because it's being developed in the Paradise Pointe neighborhood.
-There will be a process in 2025, guided by community input, to rename the park.
+A process is currently underway to name the park.

 Situated within the Paradise Pointe Subdivision, Phase 1 of this new 15-acre park will be constructed by the subdivision developer, HSR Capital, and dedicated to the City upon completion of Phase 1.
 The site provides unique enhancement opportunities to existing features, such as oak mitigation zones that preserve native ecosystems, seasonal wetlands to accommodate wildlife observation, and the beginning of a trail system that offers connectivity to the surrounding neighborhoods.